exercism/v3/languages/python/exercises/concept/chaitanas-colossal-coaster/.docs/introduction.md

 ## list-methods

 Python allows you to manipulate a [`list`][list] in a lot of ways.
+A `list` is simple a collection of objects of [type `List`][list std type].
+They are mutable, ordered and indexed.
+Let's look at the methods that are available to manipulate a `list` object.

-Remember: when you manipulate a list with a list-method, you are _mutating the original list_.
-That is, **you will alter the list** object that the list-method is being called on.
-If you do not want to change your original list, you will need to copy it via `.copy()` or some other technique.
+When you manipulate a list with a list-method, you are changing the properties of the list you pass.
+That is, **you will alter the list** object that is being used with the list-method.
+If you do not want to change the original list, you need to copy the list and then work on the copied list.

-To begin, you will need a `list` object to apply the methods to.
+To begin, you first need a `list` object to apply the methods to.

 ```python
 >>> empty_list = list() # (or) empty_list = []